Eco-Farmed Green Tea

 Garden: This source is one the most innovative and progressive tea producers we know.
 A husband and wife team cooperate with neighboring farmers to produce an impressive array of organically cultivated teas in the historical tea growing region of Songboling in Nantou County.

-Harvest: Machine harvested, medium batch, late spring 2020
+Harvest: Machine harvested, medium batch, Fall 2022

 This Green Tea is made from relatively more mature leaves than most Green Tea on the market.
 This provides a more substantial, full-bodied composition.
 Still young, but bigger leaves contain more constituents than very young leaf buds.
 This tea is an ideal everyday, on-the-job tea.
 It's a nicely balanced brew that provides all the feel good health benefits in Green Tea!
 We feel that this source is giving us the most for our money in terms of providing a Green Tea with more substance than most.